 Responding to the Unearthed investigation, the thinktank boasted of working with “groups and individuals from across the political spectrum” and named DUP MP Sammy Wilson as a speaker at a recent IEA event.

-Wilson is one of the DUP’s most controversial figure when it comes to climate change.
+Wilson is one of the DUP’s most controversial figures when it comes to climate change.
 He has previously said that human caused climate change is a “gigantic con” and an “hysterical semi-religion”, and welcomed US President Donald Trump’s decision to pull out of “the totally flawed and pointless” Paris Agreement.

 The revelations come just days after DeSmog UK reported on accusations by a former associate of Vote Leave that nine thinktanks and campaign groups, including the IEA, were holding regular meetings in an office near Westminster at 55 Tufton Street to “agree on a single set of right-wing talking points” and “securing more exposure to the public” on Brexit.